Top Compressed Air Misconceptions

 We spend a lot of time visiting manufacturers and talking to them about their industrial compressed air systems.
 Over the years of being a trusted provider of wholesale air compressors and other industrial equipment, we’ve come to realize that there are a lot of misconceptions about compressed air.
 If you believe any of the compressed air myths below, you could be losing a lot more money than you realize.

-Myth #1: Compressed air is free!
+Myth #1: Compressed Air Is Free!

 Well, you might not think compressed air is free, exactly, but you may not realize exactly how much it costs.
 Compressed air is the “fourth utility” for manufacturers, right up there with electricity, gas and water.
 And for most manufacturers, it is by far the most expensive.
 It takes about 8 HP of electricity to make 1 HP of compressed air.
 In fact, energy use makes up about 80% of the total lifetime costs for your compressed air system.